-5.3 FASTENER - SIZE AND LAYOUT
+5.3 Fastener - Size and Layout

-Monotek Sheets must be fixed to framing using the fixings as specified in Table 3 and in accordance with the following requirements:
+EasyLap Panels must be fixed to framing using the fixings as specified in Table 3 and in accordance with the following requirements:

-- Nails must have a minimum clearance of 12mm from sheet edges and a minimum of 75mm vertically and 150mm horizontally from sheet corners - The sheets must have a gap of 1-2mm at all flush finished joints - Nails must finish flush with the sheet surface
+- Nails must have a minimum clearance of 18mm from sheet edges and a minimum of 75mm vertically from sheet corners - Refer Figure 4 - Nails must finish flush with the sheet surface

-Sheet fixing Up to and including VH wind zones over flexible underlay 60 x 3.15mm Fix sheet at 200mm centres at all studs.
-HardieFlexTM nails Fix sheet at 150mm centres at top plate and bottom plate.
-On buildings with EH wind zone or with ULS design wind pressure of up to 2.5kPa over rigid air barrier 75 x 3.15mm Fix sheet at 150mm centres at all sheet HardieFlex nails edges as well as all intermediate framing.
+Sheet fixing Up to and inclu underlay Studs Spacing maximum 60 x 3.15mm HardieTM Flex nails Fix sheet at 200mm centres to all studs.
+Fix sheet at 150mm centres at top plate and bottom plate.
+600mm maximum On buildings wi 75 x 3.15mm HardieTM Flex nails Fix sheet at 150mm centres at all sheet edges as well as all intermediate framing.
+400mm centres

-Note: Special fixing arrangements are required for bracing and fireresistance rated wall systems.
-For more information Ask James Hardie on 0800 808 868.
+Note: Special fixing arrangements are required for bracing and fire-resistance rated wall systems.
+For more information refer to Bracing and Fire & Acoustic Design Manuals by James Hardie.